elibs/ebash/README.md

 statement or shortcutting logical operators (`||` and `&&`) handle this nicely, but if you’re calling functions it is a bad idea to use them in this way.

-`Tryrc` is the bashutils solution to this issue.
+`Tryrc` is the ebash solution to this issue.
 It runs a function (or external command, basically any single statement bash can execute) and captures its return code for later examination.
 Its simplest usage looks like this: